-It’s Christmas week, there’s still a load to do, you don’t feel in the least bit festive because you know there’ll be at least one Autism Meltdown on Christmas day, Right now all you want to do is to sit on the floor burst into tears and have a meltdown all of your very own.
+It’s almost Christmas, there’s still a load to do, you don’t feel in the least bit festive because you know there’ll be at least one Autism Meltdown on Christmas day, Right now all you want to do is to sit on the floor burst into tears and have a meltdown all of your very own.

 Does this sound familiar?
 Pulling Christmas out of the bag from nowhere is relentless hard work and every year it costs more than any of us can really afford.
 We all try and create the absolutely perfect Christmas, and we put ourselves under an enormous amount of pressure trying to get everything “just so” to conform to our own ridiculously high expectations of the day itself.

 When we have to factor in that our child has a disability, or autism, or a disorder or condition, everything seems a hundred times harder and a thousand times more stressful.

 Here are some tips that might help in two sections – Meltdown and Anxiety First Aid Ideas and De-stressing strategies for parents.
 As a bonus, all the pictures I’ve used can be printed out and used as Christmas Visuals.